U54Bioinformatics/PhylinSic_Project/README.md

 ```

 *Note*: Using Conda, I ran into an incompatibility between Java and R
 that I could not resolve.
-The rJava installed by Conda did not work.
+First, the rJava installed by Conda was not
+linked properly.

 ```
 > library(rJava)